cmsrs/cmsrs3/README.md

 * load test (demo) data:

-**I highly recommend running this script in order to understand how my CMS works.**
+**I highly recommend running this script to understand how my CMS works.
+(Remember to leave the default values in the .env file.)**

 ```bash
 ./rs/go/go_clear_and_load_demo.sh